binh748/anime-recommender/README.md

 1. Clone this repo.
 2. Run anime_recommender.py (may take a while due to web scraping, hence better to use a Docker container to deploy web scraper across multiple cloud instances).
-    * If you want to scrape using the cloud, use Dockerfile in containers/container1 directory.
+    * If you want to scrape using the cloud, use Dockerfile in containers/container_1 directory.
-3. Run app.py in flask directory to start Flask app locally on your machine.
+3. Run app.py in flask directory to view Flask app.

 ## Metis